 This authenticator is an interface to the authentication facility of the Dovecot POP/IMAP server, which can support a number of authentication methods.
+Note that Dovecot must be configured to use auth-client not auth-userdb.
 If you are using Dovecot to authenticate POP/IMAP clients, it might be helpful to use the same mechanisms for SMTP authentication.
 This is a server authenticator only.
 There is only one option:

 |server_socket||Use: dovecot||Type: string||Default: unset|

-dovecot_plain: driver = dovecot public_name = PLAIN server_socket = /var/run/dovecot/auth-client server_set_id = $auth2 dovecot_ntlm: driver = dovecot public_name = NTLM server_socket = /var/run/dovecot/auth-client server_set_id = $auth1
+dovecot_plain: driver = dovecot public_name = PLAIN server_socket = /var/run/dovecot/auth-client server_set_id = $auth1 dovecot_ntlm: driver = dovecot public_name = NTLM server_socket = /var/run/dovecot/auth-client server_set_id = $auth1

 If the SMTP connection is encrypted, or if $sender_host_address is equal to $received_ip_address (that is, the connection is local), the “secured” option is passed in the Dovecot authentication command.
 If, for a TLS connection, a client certificate has been verified, the “valid-client-cert” option is passed.
 When authentication succeeds, the identity of the user who authenticated is placed in $auth1.